opendp/harvard-it-summit-2025/index.md

 - Decide on your answer.
 - Then flip a coin.
 - If it's tails, flip again.
-- Use this table to respond:
+- Use this table for your public response (either "A" or "B"):

 | final:  | heads | tails |
 |---------|-------|-------|